LotusCD/Portfolio-project-management-api/Readme.md

 This manual provides a comprehensive guide for setting up and running a Node.js application with MongoDB.
 The application manages academic projects, including clients, project stages, project types, universities, and projects.

+Clients is the most demanded application and App is the monolithic application

+### Iu Digital - Tecnologías web

 #### Table of Contents

 1. **Project Overview**